Riemannian Langevin Algorithm for Solving Semidefinite Programs: Application to SDP and Max-Cut

 \section{Application to SDP and Max-Cut}

-In this section, we discuss an application of the Langevin algorithm for SDP and Max-Cut.
+In this section, we discuss an application of the Langevin algorithm for solving the Max-Cut SDP.
 More specifically, we consider the following SDP for a symmetric matrix $A \in \mathbb{R}^{n\times n}$

 where $[n] = \{1, 2, \cdots, n\}$ and we use $X \succeq 0$ to denote positive semidefiniteness.
 SDPs have a great number of applications in fields across computer science and engineering.
-See \citet{majumdar2019survey} for a recent survey of methods and applications.
-In a seminal work, \citet{goemans1995improved} analyzed the SDP in \cref{eq:sdp} as a convex relaxation of the Max-Cut problem
+See \cite{erdogdu2017inference,majumdar2019survey} for a recent survey of methods and applications.
+In a seminal work, Goemans and Williamson \cite{goemans1995improved} analyzed the SDP in \cref{eq:sdp} as a convex relaxation of the Max-Cut problem on an undirected graph $G$ with adjacency matrix $A_G$

-where $A_G = - A$ is the adjacency matrix.
+where we the relaxation of the SDP arises from choosing $A = - A_G$.
 Most importantly, the authors introduced a rounding scheme for optimal solutions of the SDP that leads to a $0.878$-optimal Max-Cut.

-While it is well known that SDPs can be solved in polynomial time via interior point methods \citep{nesterov2013introductory}, the memory cost scales poorly with $n$.
-This led to a large literature of fast SDP solvers \citep{arora2005fast,arora2007combinatorial,steurer2010fast,garber2011approximating}.
-Most recently, \citet{lee2019widetilde} proposed a solver with runtime $\wt{O}( \epsilon^{-3.5} )$, to reach an $1-\epsilon$-optimal solution of the SDP, and $\wt{O}(\cdot)$ hides logarithmic factors.
+Furthermore, the SDP admits a unique solution under strict complementarity, a condition that is known to be satisfied for almost every cost matrix $A$ (with respect to the Lebesgue on real symmetric matrices) \cite{alizadeh1997complementarity}.
+While it is well known that SDPs can be solved to arbitrary accuracy in polynomial time via interior point methods \citep{nesterov2013introductory}, when used naively, computational costs of these methods scale poorly with the problem dimension $n$.
+This led to a large literature of fast SDP solvers \citep{arora2005fast,arora2007combinatorial,steurer2010fast,garber2011approximating,lee2019widetilde}.